wealth42/nick-fury/stories/therapy.md

 The app must cover these stories –

 *   A Client should be able to …
-    *   Create a Client account and login using their email and password
     *   Search and map a Therapist to their account.
     *   View list of therapists who have access to emotions journal along with these actions –
         *   Remove a therapist mapped to account